nbpayne/dp-nickpayne/_posts/2020-01-26-descent-into-madness.md

 “They are faceless and mine is all that's left.
 A million years of family trees die one person at a time...
 And time is the lonely sound of this heart ticking towards a twitching time-bomb”

 Written and performed by Craig Moffatt, "Descent Into Madness" details the loss of sanity of _The Madman_ as a monologue.
 Created one afternoon in January as an exercise in how quickly we could write and shoot something. _The Madman_ is light with a single, high-powered continuous LED light shaped by a beauty dish.
-A six stop difference between subject and background allows the light to fall off into inky darkeness.
+A six stop difference between subject and background allows the light to fall off into inky darkness.

 Also on set was director Paul Matereke, and Sean Burns recording sound.